JoeSz/Exopite-Custom-Email-Notifications/README.md

 LICENSE DETAILS
 ---------------

 The GPL license of Exopite Multifilter grants you the right to use, study, share (copy), modify and (re)distribute the software, as long as these license terms are retained.

 DISCLAMER
 ---------

 NO WARRANTY OF ANY KIND!
 USE THIS SOFTWARES AND INFORMATIONS AT YOUR OWN RISK!
-READ DISCLAMER.TXT!
+READ DISCLAMER.TXT! <br />
 License: GNU General Public License v3